** It is not recommended to read Manual on phones and smaller screen tablets, since you may not enjoy full user experience.

 ABS(-15)

-SUM () - Returns the sum of all the values of a multiple value field or all the values in a column.
-Adds all the values of the specified field or constant.
+SUM () - A function that returns the sum of all the values of a multiple value field, or all the values in a column.
+It adds all the values of the specified field or constant.

 SUM(15)